 It all depends on the superior gene pool of the dog.

-It has a body that is long in length and has short stubby legs.
+It has a body that is long and has short stubby legs.

 It has brown eyes, a black nose and floppy ears that droop over its head.